hackclub/hackclub/workshops/react_calculator/README.md

 Usually, the `public/` directory contains an HTML file and all your assets.
 We won't be touching the `public/` directory during the whole workshop, not even the HTML file!

 Next is the `src/` directory which contains all your JavaScript files and your CSS files.
 We have an `index.js` file, which basically renders our React code.
-The `style.css` file is already written for you.
+The `styles.css` file is already written for you.

 Next is the `App.js` file.
 It looks something like this: